goharbor/harbor/README.md

 #### After installation
 _If everything worked properly, you should be able to open a browser to visit the admin portal at http://reg.yourdomain.com.
 Note that the default administrator username/password are admin/Harbor12345._

 Log in to the admin portal and create a new project, e.g. `myproject`.
-You can then use docker commands to login and push images (By default, the registry server listens on port 80):
+You can then use docker commands to login and push images (by default, the registry server listens on port 80):
 ```sh
 $ docker login reg.yourdomain.com
 $ docker push reg.yourdomain.com/myproject/myrepo